Working for TranscribeMe

 The Experience/Skills You Need at TranscribeMe

 As stated above, apart from good typing skills and being able to comprehend accurately what the dictator is dictating, you should have a strong command of the English language and basic grammatical rules.
-You would also encounter various English accents and would need to be able to recognize them accurately.
+You'll encounter various English accents and will need to be able to recognize them accurately.

 Is TranscribeMe Open to Non-US Workers?

 Yes.
 TranscribeMe hires transcribers from anywhere in the world.

 All you need is a computer with reliable Internet connectivity and have the Google Chrome browser installed.
 If you need to control the audio with a foot pedal, you would, of course, need one.
 You would also need a good set of headphones to hear the audio.

 Why I Love Working for TranscribeMe

 As a transcriptionist, I have worked with a lot of transcription companies, but the reasons I love working for TranscribeMe are:

 - Flexibility: As a work-at-home mom, it isn't always easy to commit to a schedule and work as you would in an office-based setting.
 There are kids around and family as well, so you often find yourself being interrupted and needing to take a break.
 TranscribeMe does not have huge expectations.
 They require you to complete just 50 jobs in a month.
 Of course, you can do as much as you want if you so choose, which is very achievable.
 The jobs aren't too long either and range anywhere from 10 seconds to 2 minutes per job on an average.

 - Short Jobs: As stated in the previous point, the jobs are quite short at the transcription stage.
 I especially like the shorter jobs because they are faster to process and less stressful (in case you get a tough audio recording).
 Most of the audios have decent to good quality, and you can process multiple jobs in any case to reach the 50 jobs per month target.